silastittes/silastittes.github.io/_posts/2016-09-08-omg-python.md

 ---
+title: "omg python in rmd"
+output: pdf_document
 layout: post
-title:  "omg python in rmd"
 ---

 Learning data analysis in `Python` seems to be an important skill.
 Speed and